 Civil Rights and Civic Action

-This lesson provides students the opportunity to deepen their understanding and personal integration of the concept of commitment to civic service.
-In the lesson, students will examine the historic contribution of young people in shaping positive changes in America using primary sources from the Library of Congress.
-Students will explore the civic service accomplishments of young people to help bring about social change and identify the potential of young people in creating positive change through civic service.
-Students will then identify characteristics of civic activists as well as current problems or causes about which they are passionate and draft an action plan to affect change.
+Students deepen their understanding and personal integration of the concept of commitment to civic service by examining the historic contribution of young people in shaping positive changes in America using primary sources from the Library of Congress.
+Students explore the civic service accomplishments of young people to help bring about social change and identify the potential of young people in creating positive change through civic service.
+Students then identify characteristics of civic activists as well as current problems or causes about which they are passionate and draft an action plan to affect change.

 You must be logged in to submit a review.

 This lesson offers students an opportunity to look back at civic action taken by youth in the past and see the impact it has had on their lives today.
 Students are given articles to further their knowledge and begin the process of connecting civic action and their lives today.
 They look at current topics and think about ways they can begin changes that will impact others.
 The concept and implementation of the lesson is well thought out; however, it lacks a complete follow through at the end.
 Students are not expected to spend enough time researching and reading up on current issues to create their action plan.
 It feels a bit rushed at the end.